 Note: Prior to 1 July 2008, individuals who were eligible for more than the base rate of FTB Part A and who had between 10% and 30% care of a child were not required to take reasonable action for maintenance for their FTB child.

-Generally, a person cannot apply for maintenance for a child where a child welfare law is in place in respect of the child.
+Generally, an individual cannot apply for maintenance for a child where a child welfare law is in place in respect of the child.

 Exception: There are some exceptions.
 Refer to the Child Support (Assessment) Act 1989.

-Under Stage 2, a person is entitled to apply for maintenance for children up to the age of 18.
-If they are already receiving maintenance for the child, who is in full-time secondary education, they can apply to receive it past the child's 18th birthday until the last day of the secondary year in which the child turns 18.
+Under Stage 2, an individual is entitled to apply for maintenance for children up to the age of 18.
+If the individual is already receiving maintenance for their child who is in full-time secondary education, they must apply for an extension to their child support assessment before the child's 18th birthday to continue to receive it past their child's 18th birthday, until the last day of the secondary year in which their child turns 18.
+If an individual does not seek an extension of their child support assessment, or their request for an extension is not granted, the maximum rate of FTB Part A for that child will reduce to the base rate.

-Under certain circumstances, a person can apply to court for maintenance in respect of a child over the age of 18 years.
+Under certain circumstances, an individual can apply to court for maintenance in respect of a child over the age of 18 years.

 Act reference: Child Support (Assessment) Act 1989 section 151B Application for assessment/agreement to continue beyond child's 18th birthday

-Under certain circumstances, a person can apply for maintenance in respect of a child born as a result of an ACP.
-For more information about whether the maintenance action test applies for a child born through an ACP, see 126.96.36.199 When Maintenance Action is Not Applicable.
+Under certain circumstances, an individual can apply for maintenance in respect of a child born as a result of an ACP.
+For more information about whether the maintenance action test applies for a child born through an ACP, see 188.8.131.52 When Maintenance Action is Not Applicable.

 When a person adopts a child they become a parent for all legal purposes.
 Therefore, where another person adopts the child, taking maintenance action against the biological parent for that child is not applicable.
 Maintenance action may however, be taken against the adoptive parent if at some future date the person caring for the child stops living with the adoptive parent as a member of a couple.

-Act reference: FAAct Schedule 1 clause 10 Effect of maintenance rights
+Act reference: FAAct Schedule 1 clause 10 Effect of certain maintenance rights